Fhern1954/Belly-Button-Biodiversity/README.md

 ![hw](Images/hw03.png)

-6. Update all of the plots any time that a new sample is selected.
+6. Updates all of the plots any time that a new sample is selected.

 ### About the Data